-Apple is sure to unveil a new A12 chip alongside the iPhone XS and iPhone 9 models, and it's almost certainly the chip we'll see in the new iPad Pro, as well.
+Apple unveiled the A12 Bionic chip alongside the iPhone XS, XS Max, and XR models, and it's almost certainly the chip we'll see in the new iPad Pro, as well.

 What kind of cameras will the Apple iPad Pro (2018) have?

-We're a lot less interested in which camera is on the back of the iPad Pro and a lot more interested in what's on front: the TrueDepth camera system from the iPhone X, reportedly.
+We're a lot less interested in which camera is on the back of the iPad Pro and a lot more interested in what's on front: the TrueDepth camera system from the iPhone X and XS, reportedly.

-On the back, will we see a dual-camera setup like on the iPhone X and iPhone 8 Plus?
+On the back, will we see a dual-camera setup like on the iPhone XS and iPhone XS Max?
 Honestly, we're not expecting it.
 A surprising number of people use their iPads to take photos out and about (see: museums and concerts), but an iPad doesn't need high-end snapping tech.
-Put the single shooter from the iPhone 8 or purported iPhone 9 on there and it'll be golden.
+Put the single shooter from the iPhone XR on there and it'll be golden.